barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 > ####################################
 > START THE FIRST TRANSFORMATION: RIGID
 step size is 0.1, how fast you go with changes in the image transformation.
 Too big and you may overshoot.
-Too long and you wait longer.
+Too small and it takes longer to converge.

         --transform Rigid[0.1] \
 |

 > mutual information measures how similar the two images look.
 It uses the histograms of the two images to check the similarity.
 The histogram will have 32 bins, and values are sampled regularly at 25%, i.e. a voxel is considered every four.
-The value of 1 is a weight used if do multimodal registration.
+The value of 1 is a weight used if you do multimodal registration (i.e. using, T1, T2, FLAIR).
 Here is an example
 		# --metric MI[$t1brain,$template,0.7,32,Regular,0.25] # weight 0.7 on t1
 		# --metric MI[$t2brain,$T2template,0.3,32,Regular,0.25] # weight 0.3 on t2
 		# the call format is [fixed, moving, weight, bins, sampling]